 Insights on Brand Reputation

-Both “Brand” and “Reputation” is important for businesses, because of the competitive advantage they provide to any business to sustain their position in their niche market.
+Both “Brand” and “Reputation” is vital for businesses, because of the competitive advantage they provide to any business to sustain their position in their niche market.

 Interestingly enough, a reputation has existed since human interactions.

-Putting it directly; it is your reputation that adds value to your business name and encourages them to act.
+Putting it directly; your reputation adds value to your business name and encourages them to act.

 However, wait there’s more!

-Believing that a strong brand reputation alone is not responsible for the success or failure of your business is a wrong notion.
+Believing that a strong brand reputation alone is not responsible for your business’s success or failure is a wrong notion.

-Even your name, at times, can influence the company’s reputational value and plays an equally important role in making the business successful or a failure.
+At times, even your name can influence the company’s reputational value and plays an equally important role in making the business successful or a failure.